mikekestemont/mikekestemont.github.io/publications/index.md

 * Kestemont, M., 'Function Words in Authorship Attribution.
 From Black Magic to Theory?'. *Proceedings of the Third Computational Linguistics for Literature Workshop, co-located with EACL 2014 – the 14th Conference of the European Chapter of the Association for Computational Linguistics (27 April 2014, Gothenburg, Sweden)*, pp. 59-66.
 * Kestemont, M. (in collaboration with Schöch, C.), 'Learning Deep Representations of Characters in Literary History', in: *Digital Humanities 2014* (Lausanne, Switserland, 2014), p.
 137. Part of the panel by: Craig, H; Eder, Maciej; Jannidis, Fotis; Kestemont, Mike; Rybicki, Jan; Schöch, Christof, 'Validating Computational Stylistics in Literary Interpretation' (pp. 135-137).
 * Van Zundert, Joris (panel convenor); Jannidis, Fotis; Drucker, Johanna; Rockwell, Geoffrey; Underwood, Ted; Kestemont, Mike; Andrews, Tara, 'What is Modeling and What is Not?', panel at: *Digital Humanities 2014* (Lausanne, Switserland, 2014), p.
 63-65.
+* Karsdorp, F.; Kestemont, M. & Schöch, C. & Van den Bosch, A., 'The Love Equation: Computational Modeling of Romantic Relationships in French Classical Drama'.
+In: *Proceedings of the 6th Workshop on Computational Models of Narrative (CMN’15)*, May 26-28, 2015, Atlanta, USA, pp. 98--107 [[pdf]](http://narrative.csail.mit.edu/cmn15/paper4.pdf).

 ### Book contributions